ImranGreat1/the_complete_javascript_course/04 Advanced Javascript Objects and Functions/01_theory.md

 But an Athlete also has a name, yearOfBirth and basically all that a person has, instead of the Athlete contructor creating those properties and methods, we can decide to inherit from the Person constructor and that will give us access to all it properties and method.
-Now the Athlete contructor will include it own unique properties and methods as well as the ones of the Person constructor.
+Now the Athlete contructor will include its own unique properties and methods as well as the ones of the Person constructor.
 --- Let look now look at how javascript handle inheritance.

 // PROTOTYPES AND PROTOTYPE CHAINS
-Javascript is a prototype-based language which means inheritance works by using something call prototypes.
+Javascript is a prototype-based language which means inheritance works by using something called a prototype.
 In practice, this means every Javacript object has a prototype property which makes inheritance possible in Javasccript.
 --- Again inheritance is made possible through the prototype property every Javascript object has.